Lower bounds for uniform read-once threshold formulae in the randomized decision tree model: The method of generalized costs for read-once threshold formulae

 \section{The method of generalized costs for read-once threshold formulae}

-Our goal is to prove a lower bound on the expected cost of any randomized decision tree $Q_{\mathrm R}$ that computes a uniform threshold read-once function of depth $d$.
+Our goal is to prove a lower bound on the expected cost (under the reluctant distribution we defined in the previous section) of any randomized decision tree $Q_{\mathrm R}$ that computes a uniform threshold read-once function.
 The high-level outline of our proof is as follows.
-Given any decision tree $Q_{\mathrm R}$ for the function $F^d_{k,n}$, we define a randomized decision tree $Q_{\mathrm R}'$ that computes $F^{d-1}_{k,n}$.
-The crucial part is to show that we may charge $Q_{\mathrm R}'$ more for each query, while maintaining

-where $\mu=\mu^d_{k,n}$ and $\mu'=\mu_{k,n}^{d-1}$ are the reluctant distributions.
-Applying this step repeatedly reduces our task to determining the complexity of a function on a single variable.
+Given any decision tree $Q_{\mathrm R}$ computing the function $F^d_{k,n}$, we define a randomized decision tree $Q_{\mathrm R}'$ that computes $\f{d-1}$.
+The crucial part is to show that we may charge $Q_{\mathrm R}'$ more for each query, while maintaining that the cost of $\qr'$ is upper bounded by that of $\qr$.
+Applying this step repeatedly reduces our task to determining the complexity of a function on a single variable with a high cost to query it.
 To implement this plan we utilize the method of generalized costs of Saks and Wigderson \cite{sw86}.

-In the next subsection we recall some definitions from \cite{leonardos2013}.
+The reduction from $F^d_{k,n}$ to $F^{d-1}_{k,n}$ proceeds inductively and in several steps.
+In each step we shrink to a leaf the parent of $n$ leaves that are siblings.
+That is, we start with a function $F(x,y)$, where $x\in\{0,1\}^n$ (recall that $n$ is the fan-in of $\th kn$), and reduce its complexity to a function $F'(u,y)$, where $u\in\{0,1\}$, such that $F(x,y)=F'(\th nk(x),y)$.
+Since we only need one query to discover the value of $u$ in $F'$, but at least $k$ in $F$, we should be able to charge more an algorithm computing $F'$ for querying $u$, than an algorithm computing $F$ for querying any of the bits in $x$.
+This is captured by the introduction of cost functions, discussed next.
+Continuing this way, all nodes in level $d-1$ will become leaves and the uniform tree of depth $d$ that we started with has been transformed to one of depth $d-1$.